LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The following example Listing \ref{lst:mrpexample_reading} shows how a measurement is created and measurement points are added in the form of *MRPReadingEntry* instances.

 A crucial point is the management of the meta data, which further describes the measurement.
 This is realised in the example using the *set_additional_data* function.
-Finally, the measurement is exported for archiving and further processing; various export formats are available.
+The measurement is exported for archiving and further processing; various export formats are available.
 Using the *dump_to_file* function, the measurement can be converted into a open (+json) format.

 \newpage